 It’s obvious we all need a healthy heart ticking away inside us and pumpkin seeds contain all the elements to keep yours in tiptop condition such as antioxidants, EFFA’s, zinc and magnesium.

 All of these nutrients combined can help lower blood pressure and boost good LDL cholesterol levels.
-So add a tablespoon of pumpkin seeds to your morning cereal, and make it a matter of habit.
+So add a tablespoon of pumpkin seeds to your morning cereal to boost heart health alongside a healthy diet and exercise plan.

 6. BLOOD SUGAR CONTROL